medhanshgupta/experiment-1/README.md

 Print the calculated area.
 Stop.

-conclusion : hence the codes for calculator, area of circle and comparision of two numbers was successfully executed.
+## Conclusion : hence the codes for calculator, area of circle and comparision of two numbers was successfully executed.